Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Introduction

 \subsection{Model}

 A \emph{finite} or \emph{infinite} stream of indistinguishable packets arrives over time; the number of arrivals is unknown to the algorithm.
 Each packet must be sent on the \defn{multiple-access channel}.
 Time is divided into synchronized slots, each of which is sufficiently large to send a single packet.
 An \defn{adversary} (specified below) controls how many packets are injected into the system in each slot.
-When a packet successfully transmits, it departs the system.
+When a packet succeeds, it departs the system.
 There is no universal numbering scheme for the slots; that is, there is no global clock from which a packet could infer the system lifetime or slot parity.
 Additionally, the packets do not receive any additional information about how many packets have arrived or will arrive.
 Instead, packets only receive information through the ternary feedback model.

 We now describe the \defn{ternary feedback model}.
 In each time slot, each packet in the system can take one of three actions: (i)~sleep, (ii)~send, or (iii)~listen to the channel.
 Packets that take actions~(ii) or~(iii) are said to \defn{access the channel}.
-If no packets choose to send during a slot, then that (non-jammed) slot is \defn{empty}/\defn{silent}; if exactly one packet sends, then that (non-jammed) slot is \defn{full} and \defn{successful}; if two or more packets send, then that slot is \defn{full} and \defn{noisy}.
+If no packets choose to send during a slot, then that (non-jammed) slot is \defn{empty}/\defn{silent}.
 A packet that listens during a slot (action~iii) learns whether the slot was (0)~empty, (1)~successful, or (2+)~noisy.
 A packet that sleeps during a slot (action~i) learns nothing about the state of the slot.
-A packet that sends (action~ii), either \defn{transmits successfully} and leaves the system, or \defn{collides} and remains in the system.\footnote{For ease of presentation, in our algorithms, we say that a packet can listen and send simultaneously, but any packet that is sending actually does not need to listen to determine the state of the channel.
+A packet that sends (action~ii), either \defn{succeeds} and leaves the system, or \defn{collides} and remains in the system.\footnote{For ease of presentation, in our algorithms, we say that a packet can listen and send simultaneously, but any packet that is sending actually does not need to listen to determine the state of the channel.
 If the packet is still in the system after sending in slot $t$, then slot $t$ was noisy.}

 We now add jamming to the picture; an adversary determines which slots are jammed.
 To jam a particular slot, the adversary broadcasts \defn{noise} into that slot.
 All jammed slots are thus \defn{full} and \defn{noisy}.
 A packet that listens in a jammed slot hears that the slot was noisy, but does not know whether that noise came from jamming or was merely a collision between two or more packets.
 A packet that sends during a jammed slot \defn{collides} and thus remains in the system.